Scan Process

 private func setupTireTreadScanView() {

-// you can also use the full JSON string as an input!
+// You can also use the full JSON string as an input!

 let config = "scan_config.json"

-TireTreadScanViewKt.TireTreadScanView(context: self, config: config) { error in
+TireTreadScanViewKt.TireTreadScanView(context: self, config: config, callback: self) { error in

 // Handle initialization error